Siamese Fighting fish have this attractive appearance and amusing personalities which is why they are the go-to choice for many beginner aquarists.

 Ideally, however, I would go with a 30 or a 40-gallon one for a Betta sorority.

-Bettas are widely popular among beginners and advanced aquarists, and that’s not only because they’re cool-looking fish, with attractive behavior.
+Bettas are widely popular among beginners and also advanced aquarists.
+And that’s not only because they’re cool-looking fish, with attractive behavior.
 Aside from their beautiful coloration, novice aquarists are drawn to Siamese fighters, because these small creatures are often described as one of the hardiest fish species as they are relatively easy to take care of.

 Indeed, betta fish can survive severe conditions, including small fish tanks that are low on oxygen.

 After all, these fish can use their “labyrinth” lungs to breathe atmospheric air from the water surface.
-Nevertheless, this doesn’t mean that you should neglect or take minimal care of your betta.
+Nevertheless, this doesn’t mean that you should neglect their requirements or take minimal care of them.

 Opting for the ideal tank size that provides enough swimming space isn’t enough.